 QualifiedNames, NodeIds and ExpandedNodeIds optimize representation of NamespaceUris by using a NamespaceIndex to reference the location of the URI in a NamespaceTable.
 The NamespaceTable to use is known from the context.
 For example, when a Client establishes a Session with a Server, the Server supplies the NamespaceTable that is used for all exchanges within that Session.
 Another example, is when a Publisher publishes DataSetMetadata messages, the NamespaceTable is provided as part of the message.

 However, there are other scenarios where there is no obvious context that can be used to store the NamespaceTable, such as column in a database table, so it is necessary to provide a self-contained representation of these DataTypes.
-This clause defines a normative String representation using the ABNF notation (see RFC 5234).
+This clause defines a normative String representation using the ABNF like notation (see RFC 5234).
 Table 4 defines additional core rules used in these definitions.

-Table 4 – Additional ABNF Core Rules
+Table 4 – Additional Core Rules

 UNICODE